History

 Christopher Dameron’s award-winning firm, Dameron Architecture specializes in “ecology-inspired designs and adaptive resuse.”
 They design “beautiful spaces, fantastical and expressive buildings and living landscapes that connect people to nature.”
 Our students will have an expressive building connected to nature that encourages individual and collective expression.

-The Team Behind the Library/Media Center
+The Team Behind the Library, Media Center, and Amphitheater

 Chris Dameron & Harpreet Dhaliwal